ChristopherALee/Gobble/README.md

 Users can create their own channel from the channel creation form.
 Error handling is done on the front-end for immediate feedback on whether or not the current channel parameters are valid.
 If invalid, the applicable input fields will render a red border around themselves and the 'Create Channel' button will be disabled and 'greyed out' for the user to visibly be notified that their input is invalid.

+### Direct Messaging and Group Messaging

+Direct messages and group messages can be created under the same 'create direct message' menu.
+Before opening a direct/group channel, a validation checks if that particular direct/group channel relationship currently exists in the database.
+If it does, the user is re-routed to the URL path of that direct/group channel.
+If not, the direct/group channel is created in the database and then the user is routed to the URL path of the newly created channel.

+To prevent other users from viewing direct messages that they aren't associated with via an ID enumeration attack, a validation is done to check if the current user actually belongs to the direct message they are trying to access.
+If they aren't, the user is redirected to their last visited channel.

 # Development Timeline

 1.  **[DONE]** User Authentication